apikcloud/docs/docs/04-organization.md

 **Note on `apik-addons`**
-Apik’s generic modules live in a **separate repository** and are included **as a submodule** under `/.third-party/apikcloud/apik-addons` (same rule as other third‑party sources).
+Apik’s generic modules live in a **separate repository** and are included **as a submodule** under `.third-party/apikcloud/apik-addons` (same rule as other third‑party sources).

 ### Required Files (Template Compliance)

 The following files are **mandatory** in every project.
-They come from the [`odoo-repository-template`](https://github.com/apikcloud/odoo-repository-template) and must not be removed.
+They come from the template and must not be removed.

 | File | Purpose | Owner | Update rule |
 |------|--------|-------|-------------|